 “Of course,” he says matter-of-factly.
 “More than I care for.”

 I open my mouth but nothing comes out.
 I’m trying to think of a polite way to recommend a psychiatrist.

 He sees right through me.
 “I’m stable.”
 Now he’s amused.
 “The question is: are you?
 You’ve graduated high school, started college, and you’re about to embark on a fulfilling existence.
-Think that’ll happen?”
+Think it’ll happen?”

 My brain grinds to an absolute halt.
 You ever listen to someone, and your entire being responds to their words?
-That’s how I feel—he’s not talking to my peer-pressure-molded identity, trained to interact with modern society, he’s talking to something deeper, something that doesn’t reply in words or language.
-I don’t have a name for it.
+That’s how I feel.
+He’s not talking to my surface identity, trained to engage with modern society and submit unthinkingly to group consensus, he’s talking to something deeper, something beyond words or language.
+It doesn’t have a name.
 I don’t think it wants one.

 Nevertheless, it needs to be heard.

 I pick up the pen.
 My mind is a storm of conflicting emotions.
 My hand, however, is steady and sure.

 He plucks the pen from my frozen fingers.
 Scrawls his name on the line next to mine.

 “That was easy, huh?”
 He slaps the desk and gets to his feet.
 “Take it easy, Jon.”
 He shrugs into a jacket.